csviri/kubernetes-glue-operator/README.md

 # Resource Glue Operator

-Resource Glue Operator is a Kubernetes meta-operator that allows you to create operators by simply applying a custom resource and more.
+Resource Glue Operator is a Kubernetes a powerful meta-operator that allows you to create other operators by simply applying a custom resource.

+Also provides facilities to create composed kubernetes resources and describe how the resource should be reconciled.
+Supports conditional resource in runtime, ordering of resource reconciliation, and much more.

 ## Documentation